Advice for Recent Graduates

 The assessment itself is a face-to-face meeting with two experienced architects who discuss with you the architectural work you’ve done and through that whether you have the required skills, knowledge, experience and attitudes.
 This is called a professional conversation.

-Registration will be a few years’ away, but there are some useful things you can do now to make it easier when the time comes.
+Registration will be a few years’ away, but there are some useful things you can do now to make it easier when the time comes, as follows.